How long will I stay in the hospital?

 Why must I take antibiotics for dental work or other surgical procedures?

 Taking antibiotics is a precaution to help ensure that your new artificial joint does not become infected.
 Additional surgeries or dental work increases the chance of infection.
 No matter where the infection starts, if it spreads to your new knee, the results can be serious.
 When artificial joints become infected, they must be removed surgically and then replaced weeks to months later.
 Please let your other medical providers know that you have had joint replacement.
-This is important no matter how small or straightforward the procedure.

 What is the lifespan of a knee replacement?